stefanpems/sentinel-utilities/incident-lifecycle-automation/fixed-state-diagram/readme.md

   NOTES:
   - The Tasks column of type Lookup must point to the Tasks list.
 Therefore, it can only be created after the Tasks list has been created.
+  - For the colums of type 'Choice' use exactly the values listed here above.
+If you want to change some of them, you also need to modify the Azure Logic Apps accordingly.
   - In this list, create 3 custom views filtering by Status not equal to Closed and Tier equal to T3, T2, and T1 respectively.
 Name these views T3, T2, and T1.
 The corresponding URL must be saved as the access URL to the investigations list for Tier 3, 2, and 1 operators respectively.
   - You may, if desired, change the field order as they appear in the T3, T2, and T1 views and in the data entry forms.
   - It is possible and recommended to modify the data display form (Configure Layout / Body) so that the fields Status, Title, Main Incident, and Incident ARM ID are read-only.